jack-white9/ecommerce-app/README.md

 Eco-Store is an e-commerce web application created with React.
 Users can explore a range of products fetched from a fake store API and add them to their shopping cart.
 The project features a responsive design that works seamlessly for users of all screen sizes, including desktop users, tablet users, and mobile users.

 Features:
-* Shopping cart stored across sessions using localStorage
+* Shopping cart stored across sessions using React and localStorage
-* React Router for rendering different URLs
+* React Routing for rendering different URLs
-*
+* Responsive UI design across different screen sizes

 ## Built With
 FindMovies was built with: